gregcman/sucle/INSTALL.md

 `apt-get install sbcl` at the command line.

 Otherwise [skip if using SBCL]:
-Things to keep in mind when using another Common Lisp implementation:
-- [ECL](https://common-lisp.net/project/ecl/) has been tested before, but I do not recommend it as ECL creates a lot more garbage than SBCL thus causing frame stuttering on garbage collection.
-- If the implementation's [internal-time-units-per-second](http://clhs.lisp.se/Body/v_intern.htm) is too low, the microsecond clock may become too coarse grained, thus messing up frames.
 - The implementation needs to support [CFFI](https://common-lisp.net/project/cffi/) and [bordeaux-threads](https://common-lisp.net/project/bordeaux-threads/)

 ### How to run the Common Lisp REPL